aljocastro/AmazonWebScraper/README.md

 # [Amazon Web Scraper Using Python](https://aljocastro.github.io/AmazonWebScrapper/)

-In this project, I built a Python-based Amazon price tracker that automatically monitors a product’s price and sends an alert when it drops below a set threshold.
-Using BeautifulSoup and Requests, the scraper connects to the product’s Amazon page, retrieves key details, cleans and structures the data, and logs timestamps for historical tracking.
-The script can run at scheduled intervals, making it a simple yet effective automation tool for deal hunting.
+In this project, I built a Python-based Amazon price tracker that automatically monitors a product’s price.
+Using BeautifulSoup and Requests, the scraper connects to an specific web page, retrieves key details, cleans and structures the data.
+The script can run at scheduled intervals, making it a simple yet effective automation tool.

-  * Data Source: Amazon product pages
+  * Data Source: Amazon product pages.
-  * Libraries Used: BeautifulSoup, Requests, smtplib (for email alerts)
+  * Libraries Used: BeautifulSoup, Requests.
-  * Functionality: Price scraping, timestamp logging, threshold-based email notifications
+  * Functionality: Web scraping, data extraction, data analysis.
-  * Goal: Amazon Price Tracker to automate the process of tracking price drops for specific products
+  * Goal: Amazon Price Tracker to automate the process of tracking price drops for specific products.
   * Write-up: The complete walkthrough and code are published here